davidtwco/rfcs/text/0000-build-std/1-background.md

 [background-features]: #features

 There are a handful of features defined in the standard library crates' `Cargo.toml`s.
+These features are not strictly additive (`llvm-libunwind` and `system-llvm-libunwind` are mutually exclusive).
 There is currently no stable existing mechanism for users to enable or disable these features.
 The default set of features is determined by [logic in bootstrap][bootstrap-features-logic] and [the `rust.std-features` key in `bootstrap.toml`][bootstrap-features-toml].
 The enabled features are often different depending on the target.

 It is also common for user crates to depend on the standard library (via `#![no_std]`) conditional on Cargo features being enabled or disabled (e.g. a